-- the monorail and ferry both stop at the resorts so you don’t have to worry about driving and/or parking.
+- the monorail and ferry both stop at some of the resorts (and there are shuttle buses to the others) so you don’t have to worry about driving and/or parking.
 Not having to drive and/or pay for parking alone is worth it, in my opinion.
 My girls had just turned 3 and 5 at the time of our visit – they needed naps to make it through the day.
-Being able to jump on the monorail right back to our hotel would have made life so much easier for us.
+Being able to jump on the monorail or ferry right back to our hotel would have made life so much easier for us.

 All of that said, I’m pretty sure we’ll be staying at a Walt Disney World Resort for our next trip.